 After World War II, carpenter Toni Arnsteiner began crafting skis in an Austrian workshop that still creates Blizzard skis.
 In 2006, the brand was acquired by Tecnica Group, and that same factory now delivers close to 900 skis every 24 hours.

 A short turn radius makes the ski feel nimble, and the stiffer core provides excellent control.
-For human travel, the Zero G delivers a sensitive, energetic experience with the right balance of flex and torsional rigidity whether we’re uphilling, skinning, or ski mountaineering.
+For human travel, the Zero G ($900) from Blizzard delivers a sensitive, energetic experience with the right balance of flex and torsional rigidity whether we’re uphilling, skinning, or ski mountaineering.

 - Year founded: 1945